Harsh-87/Video-Conferencing/README.md

 # Video Conferencing
-A WebRTC based peer to peer video calling web application.
-It makes use of sockets for signalling.
+A WebRTC based peer to peer video calling web application which makes use of sockets for signalling.
 ##
 ### Key features
  - **Secure** **Authentication** using Passport.js Local Strategy.